B143real/Job-Application-Tracker/README.md

 1. Ensuring data persistence without a backend.
 2. Debugging filtering logic for complex user inputs.
 3. Designing an intuitive and visually appealing UI with multi-language and theme toggle functionality.
-4. Making sure while css was in a diferent file the website still runned on the live server
+4. Making sure while CSS was in a different file the website still ran on the live server.
-5. Improving the layout
+5. Improving the layout.

 ### **Solutions:**
 1. Used browser **localStorage** for lightweight and reliable data persistence.